stronnag/mwptools/docs/manual/docs/Mission-Elevation-Plot-and-Terrain-Analysis.md

 ## Datum

 Digital elevation services can use the WGS84 Ellipsoid or "sea level"; survey maps typically use AMSL (Above Mean Sea Level); GPS can report either or both of WGS Ellipsoid and above MSL (mean sea level).
-The "sea level" used by Bing Elevations is computed from a magnetic anomaly / gravity database and may not be the same as the AMSL "sea level" used by the survey.  **Caveat User**.

-* mwp currently uses Bing "Sea level" to obtain elevations.
+* mwp currently uses locally (and transparently) hosted [Mapzen DEM](https://registry.opendata.aws/terrain-tiles/) DEMs to obtain elevations.
 The user should apply a suitable margin.
 * {{ inav }} firmware uses the GPS' AMSL value, so {{ inav }} and {{ mwp }} are consistent on this.
-* The INAV configurator uses Bing's Ellipsoid values (by default, it can be changed).

-Due to the granularity of the AMSL grid used by GPS and the gravity based Bing Sea Level, there may be a significant difference between ASML, "sea level", WGS84 Ellipsoid and Survey heights, for example, for a test point of  54.149461 -4.669315 (summit of South Barrule, Isle of Man):
+There may be a between ASML, "sea level", WGS84 Ellipsoid and Survey heights, for example, for a test point of  54.149461 -4.669315 (summit of South Barrule, Isle of Man):

+* Ordnance Survey (OS) Map (official survey): 483m
+* Mapzen DEM (mwp) 476m
+* OpenTopoData: 476m (via Mapzen)
 * Google Earth : 470m
-* Ordnance Survey (OS) Map (official survey): 483m
 * Bing Ellipsoid (prior Configurator): 526m
-* Open Topo (current Configurator): 485m
-* Bing "Sea Level" (mwp): 470m
+* Bing "Sea Level" (Configurator): 470m

-Note that while OpenTopo appears to be the most accurate, it has significant issues that mean it is unacceptable as a reliable data source:
+Note that while OpenTopo appears to be the most accurate web service, it has significant issues that mean it is unacceptable as a reliable data source:

 * Rate limited to one query per second.
 * Limited to 100 points per query (INAV supports 120 point missions...).
 * Limited to 1000 queries per 24 hour period.

-For these reasons, {{ mwp }} used Bing sea level elevations as the best compromise between accuracy and reliability.
+For these reasons, {{ mwp }} used locally hosted Mapzen DEMs.

 ## So who's right?